RamaKrishnaSharmaK/FlutterTest/README.md

   child: ...
 )

-Finllay i dont have idea about Mobx.
+Finally i dont have idea about Mobx.